PL ISSN 1234-5792

 DEPUTY EDITOR — Małgorzata Czarnocka

-Charles Brown (ethics, ecophilosophy, history of philosophy), Stanisław Czerniak (philosophical anthropology, sociology of knowledge), Eugeniusz Górski (political philosophy, Ibero American philosophy), Józef L. Krakowiak (history of modern philosophy, philosophy of culture), Andrzej Leder (psychoanalysis, philosophy of culture), Włodzimierz Ługowski (philosophy of biology), Ryszard Paradowski (sociology, political sciences), Szymon Wróbel (social philosophy, philosophy of mind)
+Charles Brown (ethics, ecophilosophy, history of philosophy), Stanisław Czerniak (philosophical anthropology, sociology of knowledge), Danilo Facca (history of philosophy), Józef L. Krakowiak (history of modern philosophy, philosophy of culture), Andrzej Leder (psychoanalysis, philosophy of culture), Włodzimierz Ługowski (philosophy of nature), Ryszard Paradowski (sociology, political sciences), Szymon Wróbel (social philosophy, philosophy of mind)

 ENGLISH LANGUAGE EDITOR